 - access any relevant document related to the breach; - require the supply by any person of relevant information related to the breach; - carry out necessary on-site inspections; - request in writing that a person cease the breach; - obtain from the person responsible for the breach an undertaking to cease the breach; and, where appropriate, to publish the resulting undertaking; - require the cessation or prohibition of any breach and where appropriate, to publish resulting decisions; and - require the losing defendant to make payments in the event of failure to comply with the decision. - The powers are engaged when a person breaches one of the EU consumer protection laws which are scheduled to the CPC Regulation and the breach is one which harms, or is likely to harm, the collective interests of consumers who live in a member state other than the member state in which the breach was committed; where the person who committed the breach is established; or where evidence or assets relating to the breach are located. - Under the CPC Regulation the FCA can request information from competent authorities in other member states to help it determine whether a relevant breach has taken, or may take, place.
 The FCA can also request that competent authorities in the relevant member states take action without delay to stop or prohibit the breach.
-All competent authorities are required to notify their counterparts in relevant member states when they become aware of actual or possible breaches of European consumer protection law. - The FCA may use its powers under the Act or under Part 8 of the Enterprise Act (for which, see paragraphs 19.39 to 19.50 above) in order to fulfil its obligations under the CPC Regulation.
-The FCA will decide on a case-by-case basis which powers will enable it to obtain its desired outcomes in the most effective and efficient way.
-In the majority of cases this is more likely to be by using its powers under the Act.
+All competent authorities are required to notify their counterparts in relevant member states when they become aware of actual or possible breaches of European consumer protection law.

-&lt;sup>22 Regulation (EC) No.2006/2004 on co-operation between national authorities responsible for enforcement of consumer protection laws.
+22 Regulation (EC) No.2006/2004 on co-operation between national authorities responsible for enforcement of consumer protection laws.

-&lt;sup>23 These are the Unfair Terms in Consumer Contracts Directive; the Comparative and Misleading Advertising Directive; the E-Commerce Directive; the Distance Marketing Directive; and the Unfair Commercial Practices Directive.
+23 These are the Unfair Terms in Consumer Contracts Directive; the Comparative and Misleading Advertising Directive; the E-Commerce Directive; the Distance Marketing Directive; and the Unfair Commercial Practices Directive.